 2. The identification of strengths and capacities and redefinition of problems as needs.*****

-“Client”, in relation to a member of the Association, refers to any person or body that is the
+“Client”, in relation to a member of the College, refers to any person or body that is the

 - For social workers, it means: The ability to fulfill the requirements of professional practice.
 Competence includes possession of all relevant educational and experiential requirements, and the ability to carry out professional duties and achieve goals while adhering to the values and code of ethics of the profession.